 This stage can last as long as 24 hours.

 This stage is the big time!

 Now your pregnant cat will start to have major contractions.
-She will be breathing deeply and you will see visible movement and shuddering of her belly.
+She'll be breathing deeply and you'll see visible movement and shuddering of her belly.

 In the beginning, the contractions for cats giving birth to kittens may be once every 30 minutes and possibly longer.
 They gradually become more frequent and occur every 30 seconds until right before the birth of the first kitten.